Marcia J. Bates: Research

 Many of Bates' contributions have been in the area of user-centered information system design.
 Several of her papers have been widely cited and used, including articles on her concepts of "berrypicking," of "information search tactics," and the "cascade of interactions" in the user-system interface.
 In 2017, Ali Shiri did an extensive analysis of Bates' major articles, determining who cited her work and why.
 He found that she had had considerable impact on information system design.
+Researchers White and McCain added Bates to their list of top 21 prominent information scientists in their 1998 article, as well as aa canonical author in the time range of 1972 - 1995.

-In conjunction with the Getty Research Institute, and other Getty agencies, she has studied humanities information seeking online extensively, producing six articles on the work.
-In subject access, as early as 1985, she designed and argued for a "cluster thesaurus" that would bring together all the syntactic and semantic variants of a concept under each concept.
+In conjunction with the Getty Research Institute and other Getty agencies, she has studied humanities information seeking online extensively, producing six articles.
+In the area of subject access, in 1985, she designed and argued for a "cluster thesaurus" that would bring together all the syntactic and semantic variants of a concept under each concept.
 Searches could then match on any term in the cluster, with the searcher able to select subsets of terms for further searching.
 This was also known as the "front-end system mind."